onefishy/old_webpage/index.md

 # About
-I'm the Data Science Graduate Program Advisor at the [Institute of Applied Computational Sciences](https://iacs.seas.harvard.edu) at Harvard University, working on machine learning research in the [Data to Actionable Knowledge (DtAK) lab](https://dtak.github.io).
+I'm the Data Science Graduate Program Advisor at the [Institute of Applied Computational Sciences](https://iacs.seas.harvard.edu) at Harvard University.
+I'm also a machine learning researcher in the [Data to Actionable Knowledge (DtAK) lab](https://dtak.github.io).
 Currently, I am interested in uncertainty estimation for deep models; more broadly, I am interested in building models with guaranteed properties that align with task-specific desiderata, such as interpretability, risk-awareness, satisfaction of domain-specific constraints.

 In a former life, I did research in pure math (specifically algebraic topology) and was an Assistant Professor of Mathematics at Saint Mary's College of California.